El Paso Public Library (Illinois)

 The El Paso Public Library is a Carnegie library located at 149 West First Street in El Paso, Illinois, United States.
-The library building was built in 1906-07 to house the city's library, which originated in 1873.
+The library building was built in 1906–07 to house the city's library, which originated in 1873.
 Architect Paul O. Moratz designed the building in the Richardsonian Romanesque style.
 The library was added to the National Register of Historic Places in 1994.

 History

 The library's existence dates back to 1873, when the Ladies' Library Association formed in El Paso.
 The library was originally kept in a room of the Eagle Block Building; however, when that building burned down in 1894, the library was destroyed.
 Following the fire, the new library took on a temporary home while the Ladies' Library Association discussed finding a permanent building and giving the city control over the library.
 The city assumed ownership of the library in 1904 and approved a library tax the following year.
 In 1906, the city received a $6000 grant from the Carnegie Foundation for a library building.
 The library was completed the following year and dedicated on February 22, 1907; its collection included 1300 books from the library association and 500 new books ordered for the new building, and El Paso's citizens donated $1000 to purchase even more books.

+In 2010, the library began exploring the possibility of expanding the library facilities both to allow increases in usage and library materials and to provide for greater accessibility to the library.
+Fund raising took place through 2012 and 2013 and construction was begun in 2013.
+The expanded library opened in 2014.
+The additional space allowed for a greatly expanded children's library section in the Edward and Marjory Heiken Children’s Room, multi-use room especially for children's programming and additional public use computers.
+The Lester Pfister History and Genealogy room houses a rotating collection of local artifacts of historical interest.
+The Drake Family-Heartland Bank Community Room is used both for library functions and as a meeting place for community organizations.